BidnessForB/repo-copy/README.md

 1. Clone the [repo-copy repo](https://github.com/bidnessforb/repo-copy)
 1. Run `npm install`
 1. Run the server or the command line application with appropriate parameters (see below)
+1. If using the command line interface, set an environment variable called GH_PAT equal to your properly scoped GitHub Personal Access Token (PAT).

+`$ export GH_PAT=<your token>`

 ### Running as a server